alexandergerber/courses-tsa/chapter2.md

 a function.
 The function is applied to all values of each year (time unit).
 So if we have a time series with monthly data beginning in January 2000 and ending in December 2001 the function will be applied to the $12$ values of the year $2000$ and the $12$ values of the year 2001.
-By default `aggregate()` computes the sum of all values belonging to one time unit.
-In our case we are however interested in the average for which we can use `mean()`.

-The function call you need should be of the form `aggregate(TimeSeries, FUN = "functionName")`.
-Do not forget the `" "` arround the name of the function you want to apply.